Food and Journeys®

 Cooking the beef to form the base flavor for German goulash soup.

-Add the stock, vinegar, caraway seeds, and dried marjoram.
+Next, add the stock, vinegar, caraway seeds, and dried marjoram to the pan.

 Season with a bit of salt and pepper.

-Cover your German goulash soup with a lid and bring it to a boil.
+Cover the pan with a lid and bring it to a boil.

-Adjust heat and simmer for about forty minutes or until the meat becomes slightly tender.
+Adjust the heat and simmer for about 40 minutes, or until the meat is slightly tender.

 Adding the potatoes as the last step for making gulaschsuppe.